NathanDennis1/Predicting-Tennis-Matches-And-Tournaments/README.md

 error.displayErrors('SkillO', 'Wimbledon', '1')
 ```

 This displays the error metrics for the SkillO simulation for Wimbledon, with simulation number 1 as we specified earlier.
+It will display the RMSE, $L_1$, $L_{\infty}$, MAPE, and R-squared scores.

 ```bash
 error.displayErrors('ELO', 'Wimbledon')